fritexvz/rdflib-pg-extension/README.md

+# RDFLib.js Pointed Graph extension

 This is a repository with a PointedGraph extension of RDFLib.js.

-What is a Pointed Graph?
+## What is a Pointed Graph?

 - A pointed graph is a pointer in a named graph.
 - A named graph is an http resource/document which contains an RDF graph (a list of RDF triples)